LwbXc/STBench/README.md

 ![local file](overview.png)

-STbench is a benchmark to evaluate the ability of large language models in spatio-temporal analysis.
+STBench is a benchmark to evaluate the ability of large language models in spatio-temporal analysis.
 This benchmark consists of 13 distinct tasks and over 60,000 question-answer pairs, covering four dimensions: knowledge comprehension, spatio-temporal reasoning, accurate computation and downstream applications.

 All data samples in STbench are in the form of text completion.
 An instance is as follows:
 ```text